 Recently, Stripe has enabled the use of POS terminals (hardware billing device) for cloud based services.
 ERPAG has the ability to record a payment via POS terminals using the Stripe Terminal API (Application programming interface).

 In the billing or processing process, ERPAG does not record any credit card data.
 It is using the Stripe Terminal API to create a payment request and receives only a temporary token from the Stripe service.
-Which means that credit card data does not even reach ERPA.
+This means that credit card data does not even reach ERPAG.
 Therefore the security of sensitive data is at the highest possible level.

 The picture shows a general workflow.
 You can see how and where information travels from the moment the initial payment request is created to the moment the money arrives to your Stripe account.